trygve-lie/twitter-stream-api/README.md

 ### .stream(endpoint, parameters)

-Opens a connection to a given given stream endpoint.
+Opens a connection to a given stream endpoint.

 #### endpoint (required)